• Skip to main content

 • Slice and saute mushrooms in a large pan with olive oil over high heat.
 Once browned, season with salt and pepper and remove from the pan and set aside for now

-• In the same pan, add a tablespoon of olive along with the sliced leek.
+• In the same pan, add a tablespoon of olive oil along with the sliced leek.
 Saute for a few minutes then add the diced garlic and saute together

 • Keep the saucepan over medium heat, add the arborio rice and saute together for a few minutes to toast the rice then pour in the white wine